Piracicaba: Etymology

 In Tupi: pirá sykaba.
 Syk means "to arrive".
 Thus, syk-aba means "place of arrival".
 This term is in a genitive relationship with pirá, meaning fish.

-The name of the municipality derives from the General Language, meaning "the place where fish arrive," formed by combining the terms pirá ("fish"), syk ("arrive"), ab (a suffix indicating the place where something occurs), and -a (a nominalizing suffix).
+The name of the municipality derives from the Paulista General Language, meaning "the place where fish arrive," formed by combining the terms pirá ("fish"), syk ("arrive"), ab (a suffix indicating the place where something occurs), and -a (a nominalizing suffix).
 It refers to the rapids of the Piracicaba River, which obstruct the migration (piracema) of fish.

 Notably, according to Eduardo Navarro in his Dicionário de Tupi Antigo (2013), the term originates from the General Language, a historical development of Old Tupi and thus more recent.
 In Old Tupi, syk meant arriving by land (arriving by water, as with fish, would be îepotar).
 The naming of Piracicaba in the 18th century aligns with the period when the General Language was spoken, rather than Old or Classical Tupi.